pion/transport/vnet/README.md

     Note:
         o: NIC (Netork Interface Controller)
       [1]: Net implments NIC interface.
       [2]: Root router has no NAT.
-All child routers have a NAT.
+All child routers have a NAT always.
       [3]: Router implements NIC interface for accesses from the parent router.
 ```